 Tenth, it is interesting to note that at least one MLA of Maharashtra was there who was not contacted by anyone, who is the poorest MLA in Maharashtra and still was not open to be sold, who did not appear in any hotel, and who was silently working for his constituency even after results.
 He is Vinod Nikole, CPI(M) MLA from Dahanu, who has a declared asset of Rs.52,000 only, the least among all MLAs.
 So, it does not need billions to serve the hungry millions selflessly.
 It needs an intention, and a firm one.

-The author is a columnist, television commentator, and the Pro Vice Chancellor or Kolkata based Adamas University.
+The author is a regular columnist, television commentator, and Pro Vice Chancellor of Adamas University in Kolkata.